HearthSim/HearthstoneJSON.com/docs/cards.md

 * `health` (int) is the health value of the card.
 Always shown for minions and heroes.
 * `durability` (int) is the durability value of weapons.
 Always shown for weapons.
+* `dust` (list[int]) is a list of dust costs for the card in the following order: crafting normal, crafting golden, disenchant normal, disenchant golden.

 ### Enums